Skip to Content

 Can I use fresh mint rather than dried mint?

-My harissa salmon fillets, harissa pork chops and sweet potato tagine all use it so there is no need to fear of it going to waste!
+My harissa salmon fillets, harissa pork chops and sweet potato tagine all use it, so there is no need to fear it going to waste!

 What is sumac?

-Sumac is a spice that comes from the dried berry from a shrub that is used in both cooking and as a seasoning on cooked food.
+Sumac is a spice that comes from the dried berry of a shrub that is used in both cooking and as a seasoning on cooked food.

 It is very popular in North African and Levantine cuisine and has a wonderfully tart flavour.